shuraim642/Quantum-Hardware-Education-Challenge---QWorld/README.md

 ## Team Name: Supremacy

 ### Team Members:
- - Muhammad Shuraim
+ - Muhammad Shuraim (Discord ID: Shuraim#9122, Github ID: shuraim642, Email: 92muhammad642@gmail.com)
  - Arpi Kundu (Discord ID: 2276, kunduarpita96@gmail.com)
- - Nikhil Tiwari
+ - Nikhil Tiwari (Discord ID: Nikk#8680, Email: tiwarinikhil0@gmail.com)
- - Monika ()
+ - Monika (Discord ID: monikabishnoi29, Github ID: monika#2437, Email: monikabishnoimonikabishnoi14@gmail.com)

 ## Our Plan:
 In this module, we have tried to document the physical realization of Qubit kind and the Quantum Operations/Gates to process information.
 We have considered the following kinds of qubits to delineates the physical realization.